 Alvaro stresses that these efforts only happen when brands are willing to lean in.
-"You have to have the kind of client who's going to think: 'We can do it, we want to invest in it, and we're willing to take creative chances that will pay off in big ways.'"

-Pomp worked with Mercedes to offer influencers a oncein-a-lifetime glamping event, escaping the city to a winter wonderland under a glass dome - safe and socially distant.
+"You have to have the kind of client who's going Pomp worked with Mercedes to offer influencers a oncein-a-lifetime glamping event, escaping the city to a winter wonderland under a glass dome - safe and socially distant.